Backpacking Mexico City? If you’re intrigued by Mexico, you’re about to be lured in by the cool and best hostels in Mexico City.

 Compare prices and read reviews at: Booking.com | Hostelworld

-The hostel has private rooms with bathroom and dorm rooms that is suited for your needs.
+The hostel has private rooms with bathrooms and dorm rooms that are suited to your needs.

 Hostel Highlights: